My history in the installation, assembly & repair industry for ready to assemble products all started by accident.

 That company eventually failed along with two more of the NAC’s I had worked for as a managing employee.

 So another long story short… I became an expert in this industry of all of the products we serviced as a technician and a corporate training manager.
+Partly because the first company sent me out to get certified by manufacturers the provided that type of program.

 Today, I have experience on both sides of the proverbial fence as a corporate manager and a lifelong technician.
 You see, I always have been and always will be a technician first.